Colleges offering dorms as hospital overflow for virus cases

 Marylou Sudders, Massachusetts’ secretary of health and human services, said college dorms are “very much on our list of opportunities.”

-“Every challenge sometimes creates an opportunity, and obviously the empty dorms have created an opportunity for us,” he said.
+“Every challenge sometimes creates an opportunity, and obviously the empty dorms have created an opportunity for us,” she said.

 A statement from New York University said that although officials have not received specific instructions from the state, the school “would want to be in a position to help if needed.”